JNSStudios/ToonTuber-Player/README.md

       "result": type the name of the resulting Expression Set surrounded by quotation marks, "anim":
       {
-        A SINGLE Animation JSON Object
+        A SINGLE Animation JSON Object ("locking" parameter not necessary for Canned) }
-      }
     ```